mariyatom/Tic-Tac-Toe-Game/README.md

     Everytime someone makes a move, all we need to do is toggle that variable state to keep track of the next player's turn.

     Tip!
-You can toggle a boolean "on and off" with this nifty trick: `noughtsTurn = !noughtsTurn` If it's true, that line will set it false, if it's false, it will set it true!
+You can toggle a boolean "on and off" with this nifty trick: `noughtsTurn = !noughtsTurn` If it's true, that line will set it false; if it's false, it will set it true!

 - _update the subtitle saying whose turn it is now_